yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/upgrade-software.md

    {{< note title="Manually-provisioned on-premises universe upgrades" >}}

-  For v2.16.3, YB Controller does not get installed during a YugabyteDB software upgrade of a manually provisioned [on-premises](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises/) cron managed universe.
+  For v2.16.3, YB Controller does not get installed during a YugabyteDB software upgrade of a manually provisioned [on-premises](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises/) cron-managed universe.

   The workaround is to explicitly install the YB Controller by calling the following API after the software upgrade: